amsdal/amsdal-glue/README.md

 4. **Maintenance**: It simplifies the maintenance process by providing a consistent interface for database interactions, making it easier to update or replace database systems without significant changes to the application code.

-In summary, the AMSDAL Glue project is a tool designed to make working with databases in Python applications easier and more efficient.
+The AMSDAL Glue project is a tool designed to make working with databases in Python applications easier and more efficient.
 It is particularly useful for applications that need to interact with multiple databases or those that require a high level of abstraction for their database interactions.